 After configuring your site’s Writing Settings, the next step is to configure your Reading Settings.

 There are only a few settings to configure in this section, but these are very important.
-Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important content syndication and WordPress SEO options.
+Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important RSS feed and search engine indexing options.

-The step-by-step tutorial below shows you how to configure your WordPress Reading Settings.
+The tutorial below explains how to configure your WordPress Reading Settings.

-How To Configure Your WordPress Settings – Step-By-Step Tutorial
+Configuring Your WordPress Settings – Tutorial

-Click on Settings > Reading in your WordPress menu …
+Select Settings > Reading in your main WordPress dashboard menu …

-(WordPress Settings Menu – Reading)
+(WordPress Settings – Reading Settings)

-(WordPress – Reading Settings Screen)
+(WordPress – Reading Settings)

 As mentioned in the introduction section of this tutorial, there are only a few settings to configure in this section, but these are very important.